manojgayala/POPL1/Language Manual.md

    * iteration-statement
    * jump-statement

-### Labeled statements
+### labeled statements
 Statements may carry label prefixes.
-A label is an identifier used to flag a location in a program such as `switch` statement, `mem` statement in class etc.A simple identifier followed by a colon (:) is a label. \
+A label is an identifier used to flag a location in a program as the target of a goto statement or switch statement.A simple identifier followed by a colon (:) is a label. \

    *labeled-statement: \
-         identifier \
+         identifier : statement \
          case constant-expression : statement \
          default : statement* \

-A label name must be unique within the function or class in which it appears.
+A label name must be unique within the function in which it appears.
 Label_identifier has a function scope and the same label cannot be redefined within the same function.
 Because labels have their own name space, they do not interfere with other identifiers and cannot be redeclared. \
 Within switch statements, case and default labeled statements exist.
 A statement of the form `case constant-expression : statement` indicates that control will pass to this statement if the value of the control expression of the switch statement matches the value of the constant-expression.
 (In this case, the type of the constant-expression must be an integer or character.)
 A statement of the form
 `default : statement`
 indicates that control will pass to this statement if the control expression of the switch statement does not match any of the constant-expressions within the switch statement.
 If the default statement is omitted, the control will pass to the statement following the switch statement.
 Within a switch statement, there can be only one default statement, unless the switch statement is within another switch statement.
-The labels inside class are described [here](#Classes)

-### Expression statements
+### expression statements
 Most statements are expression statements, which have the form \

    *expression-statement: \
         expression <sub>opt</sub>;* \

 Expression statements do all of the real work in a program. expression statements are used for assignments and function calls..
 All side effects from the expression are completed before the next statement is executed.
 An empty expression statement is called a null statement.
 Expressions and expression statements can be arbitrarily complicated.
 They don't have to consist of exactly one simple function call, or of one simple assignment to a variable.
 For one thing, many functions return values, and the values they return can then be used by other parts of the expression.

-### Compound statement
+### compound statement
 A compound statement (also called a "block") typically appears as the body of another statement, such as the if statement.
 A compound statement groups multiple statements into a single statement.
 Declarations and Types describes the form and meaning of the declarations that can appear at the head of a compound statement.

 *compound-statement:\